AssemblyScript/website/src/basics.md

 Currently, values WebAssembly can exchange out of the box are **limited to basic numeric values**, and one can think of objects as a clever composition of basic values stored in linear memory.
 As such, whole **objects cannot yet flow in and out of WebAssembly** natively, making it necessary to translate between their representations in WebAssembly memory and JavaScript objects.
 This is typically the first real bummer one is going to run into.

 For now, there is [the loader](./loader.md) that provides the utility necessary to exchange strings and arrays for example, but it is somewhat edgy on its own due to its garbage collection primitives.
-It's a great starting point however for learning more about how the higher level structures _actually_ work.
+It's a great starting point however, and we are looking into improving the experience.

-In the near to distant future, the [reference types](https://github.com/WebAssembly/reference-types) 🦄, [interface types](https://github.com/WebAssembly/interface-types) 🦄 and ultimately [GC](https://github.com/WebAssembly/gc) 🦄 proposals will make much of this a lot easier.

 ## Quirks